 Other people will want to carry on with your family history resource.
-These people maybe other family members, maybe even your descendants, or they maybe members of your local family history society who are interested in your work.
+Whether they are other family members, maybe even your descendants or they may be members of your local family history society who are interested in your work.

 They will rely on what sources of information you have found and also where in the source that they can find the information that you have used.

 It will show to other researchers that you have been thorough with your family history research.
-It will give them the confidence that the work that you have completed is correct.
+And this will give them the confidence that the work that you have completed is correct.

-If you have found information with records then you will obviously need to cite these.
+If you have found information for records then you will need to cite these.
 The same can be said for other people’s work, (for example Ancestry family trees), or books.

-What Details Need To Be Cited?
+What Details Need To Be Cited

 I have just covered why citing your sources of information is important.
 I will now cover what details that you need to enter to properly cite your sources.

-There are just a few key details that you will need to enter when citing your sources.
-This process does not need to be complicated and over time it will become second nature to you.
+There are just a few key details that you can enter when you cite your sources.
+This process will become easy and over time it will become second nature to you.

-The details that need to be cited include:
+Details that need to be cited:

-- Date – This is the date that the information was collected in the source that you are referring to.
+The date that the information was collected in the source that is referred to.
 Adding the day and month is also important as the year as well.

-How Do I Cite Other People’s Work?
+How Do I Cite Other People’s Work

-You may need to cite other people’s publication when tracing your family tree or when you write your own family history book.
-You will obviously have to do this to avoid copyright issues.
+You may need to cite other people’s publications when tracing your family tree or when you write your family history book.
+You will have to do this to avoid copyright issues.